 - Gesso (optional)

-- 1 sheet of pretty floral wrapping paper – My paper was by Sara Miller and I got in from John Lewis in the UK.
-If you aren’t in the UK or near a John Lewis store there are lots of gorgeous spring gift wraps in the shops at the moment I’m sure you’ll find one you love.
+- One sheet of pretty floral wrapping paper – My paper was by Sara Miller, and I got it from John Lewis in the UK.
+If you aren’t in the UK or near a John Lewis store, many gorgeous spring gift wraps are in the shops.
+I’m sure you’ll find one you love.

-How I made my Paper Mache Rabbit Head
+How To Make The Paper Mache Rabbit Head

-I made this paper mache rabbit head in a very similar way to my giant paper mache cactus but on a much smaller scale.
+I made this paper mache rabbit head very similar to my giant paper mache cactus but on a much smaller scale.

 Making The Wire Frame

 - The first and probably the most tricky bit is making the wireframe.
-To make this a bit easier I divided up the head into 3 main sections; the neck, head, and ears.
+To simplify this, I divided the head into three main sections; the neck, head, and ears.

-- You will find the wire mesh is really easy to cut, stretch, bend, and shape.
+- The wire mesh is easy to cut, stretch, bend, and shape.

-- To make the neck you will need to shape the wire into a kind of cylinder shape that is smaller at the top and wider at the bottom.
-As the head will be wall-mounted, for it to hang right the neck will also be much longer at the front than the back.
+- To make the neck, you will need to shape the wire into a kind of cylinder shape that is smaller at the top and wider at the bottom.
+As the head will be wall-mounted, the neck will also be much longer at the front than the back for it to hang right.
 It’s just a case of manipulating the wire mesh until you have the right shape.
 Holding it against the wall to check that it will hang right.

 - The head is more of a cone shape with a flat nose at the front.
 The ears are just tall and round at the top.